Last Updated for the 2026/2027 Academic Session.

 Joking with 100-Level Grades

 Your first year is the absolute easiest time to build a strong CGPA.
 Many freshers relax, fail to take continuous assessments seriously, and spend their remaining three or four years trying to fix a damaged GPA.
 Secure a strong standing early to cushion your grades when the advanced courses get much harder.
+You can use our ABUAD CGPA Calculator to set your grade targets for the semester.

 Letting Notes Pile Up